 Is Your Child Facing A Criminal Charge in Wisconsin?

 Children under the age of 17 who are charged with a criminal offense are charged with juvenile delinquency, or committing a delinquent act.
-The consequences of a conviction of juvenile delinquency can be very high.
+The consequences of a conviction of juvenile delinquency can be steep.
 If your child has been charged with a delinquent act, contact me, juvenile crime defense attorney Craig Kuhary, as soon as possible.

-I have safeguarded the rights and freedoms of juveniles for more than two decades.
+For over two decades, I have safeguarded the rights and freedoms of juveniles.
 As an experienced defense attorney, I know that these matters are serious and time-sensitive, which is why I offer legal counsel 24/7.
 You can rely on me to investigate and aggressively represent your child in their juvenile crime case.

 Consequences Of A Juvenile Delinquency Conviction

 Your child may be charged with juvenile delinquency, including:

 - Property crimes, such as shoplifting, theft or burglary